 Here is a very simple arrangement: I paired the pink bud vase with a Dollar Tree wine glass adorned with heart stickers and filled with Hersey kisses.
 Placing the two items on the heart plate grounds them.
 The pink fabric DIY napkin adds more pattern and color.

 The coffee table is always a focal point.
 Add pretty red and pink Valentine’s vignettes and it becomes the star of the room.
+It’s the perfect canvas for your creativity, and when Valentine’s rolls around, it transforms with ease.

 For this vignette, I used: